 Former King's Critical Care patient

-Being able to go outside completely changes how critically ill patients feel, by giving them something different and positive to focus on.
-Staff say patients also have an increased drive to get better once they've had a chance to breathe fresh air and feel the sunlight on their faces.
+Going outside can completely change how critically ill patients feel, by giving them something different and positive to focus on.
+Staff say patients also have an increased drive to get better once they've had a chance to see normal life going around them, outside of a hospital.

 "Little as we know about the way in which we are affected by form, by colour, and light, we do know this, that they have an actual physical effect. "

-The new building will include artwork throughout that's inspired by the beauty of Ruskin Park.
-This is just one part of our efforts to create the type of environment that promotes recovery and helps reduce the damaging effects of staying in critical care, such as anxiety.
-Research shows, for example, that seeing pictures of trees can make people feel less stressed.
+Research shows that seeing pictures of trees can make people feel less stressed.
+So the new building will include artwork throughout that has been inspired by Ruskin Park.
+This is just part of our efforts to create an environment that promotes recovery and helps reduce the damaging effects of staying in critical care, such as anxiety.

 Our doctors and nurses will be using a world-leading information system that automatically records and shows patients' vital signs.
-This means staff won't have to spend their valuable time recording and finding the data that they need to treat patients.
+This means staff won't have to spend their valuable time recording and finding the data that they need.
 Instead, it will free them up to do simple things that make a big difference, such as spending more time talking to patients and their relatives, taking patients outdoors, and helping them focus on getting better.

 "When I visited George I always did the same things.
 I went through the same door.
 I bought a cup of tea at the same shop.
 I said hello to the pictures of the people on the wall.
 It was my way of keeping him alive.
 I thought that if I keep doing these things, he won't die.
 He won't leave me.
 This is how I did my little bit to get him back to me. "